warren-bank/fork-Xanado/doc/README.md

 the server starts.
 It will affect the performance of the dictionary, so you are recommended to run the compressor every so often to incorporate those words.

+If you create a new dictionary, you will have to add it to `dictionaries/index.json` for the standalone game to pick it up.

 ## Flow of Control